 One must factor in the price-to-performance ratio when selecting a device to buy or build for the best performance.
 This price range can also vary based on retailer supply, taxes, shipping costs and other fees that may arise from buying from a different country or online stores.

-Further information on Intel’s Core X series can be found through various resources such as Digital Trends, PCMag, Tom’s Hardware and many more websites dedicated to reviewing computer hardware.
+Further information on Intel’s Core X series can be found through various resources such as Digital Trends, PCMag, Tom’s Hardware and many more websites dedicated to analyzing computer hardware.